 Prophet Muhammad returned to the throne of Allah and asked if the number of prayers could be made less.
 Allah granted his request and said that the number of prayers obligatory each day should be ten.
 Moses again said that this was too many and urged Muhammad to return and ask that the obligation be made less.

 This time, Allah Almighty reduced the number of obligatory prayers to five each day.
-Upon seeing Moses again, Moses urged him to ask that the obligation be lightened even more, since the Children of Israel had been asked to do less than this but were unable to fulfill their obligations.
+Upon seeing Moses again, Moses urged him to ask that the obligation be lightened even more, since the Children of Israel were unable to fulfill their obligations.

 The Return Home